EDK-Rise/comfyui-rocm/.github/README.md

 ```bash
 install.bat
 ```
+* If you want detailed output to see what is installed / downloaded during installation process , use `install.bat --debug` instead.
 * This "hopefully" auto-detects your AMD GPU and installs the correct ROCm & PyTorch packages.
 I only have an RX 6800 and obviously cannot test other AMD GPUs.
 * This is partly portable and doesn't need Python installed on the system.
 You can try it separately with `ComfyUI-Zluda` for example, without interfering with your existing setup.
 It also doesn't need HIP installed, as those components are now installed into the venv with the ROCm packages.
 * You can use `comfyui-rocm.bat`, or put a shortcut to it on your desktop, to run the app later.
 My recommendation is to make a copy of `comfyui-rocm.bat` with another name and modify that copy, so that when updating you won't run into trouble.